CryptoPwners/Outer-round-pipelined-AES128/README.md

 as simulation sources to a new Vivado project.
 Then, add the constraints file [`constraints/pynq_z2.xdc`](constraints/pynq_z2.xdc).

+If you merely wish to simulate the design and do not want to implement it on a Xilinx board, any conformant simulator should work.
+The Verilog source is portable; as no Xilinx-specific primitives are instantiated, you should be able to implement the design with minimal change on other platforms as well (or even in ASIC).
+However, in both cases, the given constraints file should be omitted.

 ## Results

 The design was implemented on a PYNQ-Z2 FPGA development board interfaced with